CharlesHawkinsMSU/PMN-Pipeline/Manual.md

 The file is a text file, formatted as variable = value, with one such assignment per line.
 When a variable accepts multiple values (for example proj-pgdb-table to set the name of the PGDB table(s) that give info for each species you want to run), they should be separated with commas.
 Spaces are allowed around the = signs.
 Blank lines are ignored, as are lines starting with #.
 A full listing of the variables that can be set with this file is available here: (url)

 Before reading this file, the pipeline will look for /etc/pmn-pipeline.conf and read that, with the same format; any entries in pgdb-pipeline.txt override entries in /etc/pmn-pipeline.conf.
-The singularity container contains a version of /etc/pmn-pipeline.conf that correctly sets the locations of all software and data the container contains.
+The singularity container contains a version of /etc/pmn-pipeline.conf that correctly sets the locations of all software and data the container contains, so your own config file can be small and only contain options that are specific to the pipeline run you're performing.

 #### pgdb-table.txt
 This file contains info for all the species you want to run using the pipeline.
 It is a tab-delimited table with each row corresponding to one species database you wish to create.
 You may change the name or location of this file by changing the proj-pgdb-table variable in pgdb-pipeline.txt.
 You may also split this table among multiple files if desired; separate the file names with commas in pgdb-pipeline.txt.
 The order matters if you are using presets, as presets must be defined before they are referenced.